 Holi originates in the mystical land of India and has been traditionally celebrated as a mark of cultural unity and brotherhood, making it one of the most "fraternitastic" IH events!

 It is indeed the festival of colours, probably one of the few days in the year when society does not judge you for being painted in so many different colours.

-On the 12th of March eager students, both graduates and undergraduates arrived at the IH front lawn ready to start celebrating.
+On 25 March eager students, both graduates and undergraduates arrived at the IH front lawn ready to start celebrating.
 Very soon everyone present was covered in a multitude of bright colours and dancing to some of the best Indian songs available!